tarosky/kuroneko-pay/readme.md

 Click "Checkout" tab there, and you will find 3 payment methods added.

 - Credit card(Japan)
-- Credit card(International)
+- Credit card(International) **NOTICE:** Kuroneko Web Collect International shippping service is required.
 - Convenience Store

-For each of them, you have to enter `Shop Code` which you will be given from [Kuroneko Web Collect](https://www.yamatofinancial.jp/wc/).
+For each of them, you have to enter `Shop Code` and `Option Key` which you will be given from [Kuroneko Web Collect](https://www.yamatofinancial.jp/wc/).

-If you need optional service like recurring payment or repeater card feature, please enter **option key**.
+* More detailed information for Option Key, refer [this page](https://na-ab24.marketo.com/rs/250-BBD-746/images/accesskey.pdf).

-For convenience store gateway, you have to specify available store brands.
+* For convenience store gateway, you have to specify available store brands.

 After setup, customers will see the payment gateway on checkout page.